AkhilAkkapelli/HighPrecisionArithmetic.jl/docs/src/HighPrecisionNumber.md

 println("Verification: $(BigInt(product_large_signed) == expected_product_large_signed)")
 ```

-This documentation provides a comprehensive overview of the `HighPrecisionArithmetic` module, its components, and how to use its various functions and operators effectively.
+This documentation provides a comprehensive overview of the `HighPrecisionNumber` module, its components, and how to use its various functions and operators effectively.

+This section details the `HighPrecisionNumber` module.